oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 [`metadata=none`](#metadatanoneodatametadatanone)
 is requested.

-The default value of both the edit URL and read URL is the entity\'s [entity-id](#ControlInformationidodataid) appended with a cast segment to the type of the entity if its type is derived from the declared type of the entity set.
+The default value of both the edit URL and read URL is the entity's [entity-id](#ControlInformationidodataid) appended with a cast segment to the type of the entity if its type is derived from the declared type of the entity set.
 If neither the `editLink`